MITso3228/Trainee-Task/README.md

 # Trainee-Task
-Tasks For Trainee DevOps (GlobalLigoc)
+Tasks For Trainee DevOps (GlobalLogic)

 I don’t know a lot of things yet, so it turned out how it turned out :)